Looking for Fuel Card Services or Cubo? You're in the right place! We've updated our name and got a brand new look.

 Our policy on slavery and human trafficking is set out in Section 1 of this statement.

-The requirements of our Code of Conduct, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Fuel Card Services.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Motia.
 These are addressed in more detail in Section 6 of this statement.

 5. Due Diligence and Assessing and Managing Risk